Subject Area: Sciences

 Grade 6 in two single science GCSE’s (including Chemistry) or grade 66 in GCSE Combined Science.Also GCSE Maths at grade 5 or above.

 What will I study?

-The specification is designed to encourage you to gain hands-on practical and data analysis skills, appreciate how science works and understand its relevance beyond the laboratory.
+You will gain hands-on practical and data analysis skills, learn to appreciate how science works, and understand its relevance beyond the laboratory.
 You will demonstrate a synoptic understanding and will study chemistry in a contemporary context.

 A level Chemistry will be examined by three written paper examinations.
-At least 12 practical activities across the two year A level course will be assessed by teachers and lead to a practical endorsement certificate.
-Practical knowledge and understanding will be examined in the written examinations and will contribute to approximately 15% of the total marks.
+At least 12 practical activities across the two year A level course will be assessed by teachers and lead to a Practical Endorsement certificate.

-Chemistry is a ‘high currency’ A level subject and as such is highly regarded by universities and employers alike.
+Chemistry is very highly regarded by universities and employers alike.
 Once you have a chemistry qualification you may be surprised at just how many places you could end up working.
-Mainstream chemistry courses include Chemistry and Chemical Engineering.
-Other courses include Pharmacy and Pharmacology, Biochemistry, Microbiology, Biological Sciences, Biotechnology, Environmental Science, Medicine, Veterinary Science and Dentistry, Forensic Sciences, and Polymer Science.
+Mainstream chemistry courses include Chemistry, and Chemical Engineering.
+You could also study a course such as Pharmacy, Pharmacology, Biochemistry, Microbiology, Biological Sciences, Biotechnology, Environmental Science, Medicine, Veterinary Science, Dentistry, Forensic Sciences, and Polymer Science.

 A chemical engineer’s starting salary is in the region of £28,500, rising up to £70,000 depending on experience and industry.